sfwmd-git/az_tidal/README.md

 ## How to Run the Project

 The project runs automatically via a `crontab` schedule.
 The crontab executes a series of shell scripts, which in turn call the Python scripts to process data, generate predictions, and upload results.
+The time is in UTC for all sites.

 ### Workflow Order
 1. **`delete_forecasts.sh`** (12:00 AM): Deletes outdated forecast files.